stevejthomas777/cloud-data-linker/README.md

-This page is coded bt @Bigdrake00 on Telegram and is coded with Love.
+This page is coded by @Bigdrake00 on Telegram and is coded with Love.

 For Educational Purpose Only.